These gluten free Mexican chocolate cupcakes are a delicious blend of chocolate and cinnamon with a subtle kick of cayenne that’ll make you say olé!!

 Gluten Free Mexican Chocolate Cupcakes

-- 2½ cups (375 g) Kim's gluten free flour blend (or your favorite all-purpose flour blend, such as Cup4Cup)
+- 2½ cups (375 g) Kim's gluten free flour blend a store bought blend may be substituted, but hasn't been tested

 - 1¼ cups (132 g) unsweetened cocoa powder